 I’m compelled to attribute two lyric lifts.
 1) My “your lover, your killer” mirrors “my brother, my killer” from Leonard Cohen’s famous “Famous Blue Raincoat.”
 2) My “In a scientist’s arms” is less obviously influenced by Laurie Anderson’s “O Superman (For Massenet)”’s “automatic arms/ Your electronic arms […]/ Your petrochemical arms.”

 When we were mastering the song with Scott Jennings this May I told the above story.
 But what I hadn’t realized until our session is that my drum track for “The Bells of La Brea” had some of the same indeterminacy as the marriage of “Derry” and “Confusion”; they simply don’t synch.
-This gives the song a tension that could have been otherwise missing, especially since the lead vocal is sung for a demo, with no rubato.
+This gives the song a tension that could have been otherwise missing, especially since my lead vocal is sung for a demo, with no rubato.
 I’m also surprised by the lone low bell tone at the song’s start.
 It nicely mirrors the first sounds heard on John Lennon’s first solo studio album: the slowed down (funeral) bell in “Mother.”

 Rob concocted a compelling ostinato that gives depth to the air.
 His friend Clive Wright had contributed guitar to our Christmas single and we asked him to do the same on “Black Bells,” as we refer to it.
 His solo turns the lament into an anthem of resistance.
-Scott Jennings added the lovely “crack” at 4:16, which is featured more prominently in the Men’s Dept mix of this song, which we’ll include in our next batch.
+Scott Jennings added the lovely “crack” at 4:16, which is featured more prominently in the Men’s Dept mix of this song, which we’ll include in another batch.

-I dedicate the song to Mark Grady, who succumbed to complications from AIDS, and without whom obviously the song wouldn’t have come about.
+I dedicate the song to Mark Grady, who succumbed to complications from HIV, and without whom obviously the song wouldn’t have come about.
 He also planted a seed in me that bore fruit years later.5

 I come to recall the black bells of La Brea,